-The 2020 - 2025 finfish harvest strategy specifies the duration of the review period, when a review is to be undertaken in response to the breach of threshold or limit reference level.
-However, the timeframe for implementing management responses is "as soon as practicable" for breaches of the threshold reference level.
-For breaches of the limit reference level, the control rule requires "an immediate management response to reduce the risk to an acceptable level as soon as practicable".
+The 2020 - 2025 finfish harvest strategy specifies the duration of the review period when a review is to be undertaken in response to the breach of threshold or limit reference level.
+However, the timeframe for implementing management responses is 'as soon as practicable' for breaches of the threshold reference level.
+For breaches of the limit reference level, the control rule requires 'an immediate management response to reduce the risk to an acceptable level as soon as practicable'.
 SG60 is met, i.e. the measures are considered likely to work based on plausible argument.
-However, given time lags evident in fishery management when thresholds were breached previously (for sea mullet), an objective basis for confidence that the measures/partial strategy will work is not evident, based on some information directly about the fishery and/or species involved.
-SG80 is not met.